 Dental decay or caries are a common detriment to oral health, caused by bacteria that attack the tooth surface.
-One of the most commonly used elements to fight tooth decay is fluoride, a mineral that is added to toothpastes, water supplies and mouth washes to help reduce cavities.
+One of the most commonly used elements to fight tooth decay is fluoride, a mineral that is added to toothpaste, water supplies, and mouthwashes to help reduce cavities.
 There are also fluoride treatments available in dental offices to offer a higher level of protection against decay.
 While you may know fluoride is helpful for fighting decay, do you know how this mineral works?

 Fluoride is a mineral, not a drug or medication.
 It is found in almost any source of water, but it is usually only in small amounts.
 It is also found in some foods like other minerals, but once again, in very small quantities.
 These levels are not high enough to offer dental benefits, which is why fluoride is added to so many dental products and water supplies, and why fluoride treatments are available at many dental offices.